Can EMTs + Paramedics Administer Emergency Glucagon for Severe Hypoglycemia?

 “We don’t have an ambulance, we’re showing up in regular vehicles and working in people’s living rooms,” said Waite.
 “If we could administer emergency glucagon that easily, that would be amazing.”

 Your local emergency services may not even know these modern types of glucagon exist!
 Reach out to your local services and share this article with them.
 Eventually, we hope to see every emergency service provider legally allowed to administer these easy single-step forms of emergency glucagon to patients experiencing severe hypoglycemia.

-Editor’s Note: Educational content related to emergency glucagon is made possible with support from Lilly, and editorial control rests solely on Beyond Type 2.
+Editor’s Note: Educational content related to emergency glucagon is made possible with support from Lilly, an active partner of Beyond Type 2 at the time of publication.
+Editorial control rests solely on Beyond Type 2.